directus/directus/docs/reference/items.md

 Supports all [global query parameters](/reference/query).

-Additonally, supports a `version` parameter to retrieve an item's state from a specific [Content Version](/reference/system/versions).
+Additionally, supports a `version` parameter to retrieve an item's state from a specific [Content Version](/reference/system/versions).
 The value corresponds to the `key` of the Content Version.

 ### Response